CardinisCode/jobhuntmanager/README.md

 ##### layout.html:
 This template is used as the 'layout' / reference template, from which all templates (in this directory) get their structure, as well the necessary meta data, links & routes, & scripts.

+##### index.html
+This is the landing page, the first page that the user sees when they're taken to this web application.
+Here the user is welcomed with the concept / pitch of the application, who I am & why I built this application.
+The user has the option to contact me or find out more about me / this project.

+Below this, I include screenshots of the application across the various pages.
+This serves to demonstrate the features & functionality of the application: what the user could do when using the Job Hunt Manager.

+I used background colouring to implement a clear set of sections, each highlighting something different.

 ##### about_us.html:
 This template gives the user information about the 'Job Hunt Manager, about the developer (myself), & the research carried out (prior to developing this application).
 I also included a means for the user to contact me if there any issues or if the user would like to provide any feedback related to this application.